Issue 15, Dec. 2017: We Have the Beats!

 The AnswerIf you answered "all of the above," you are well on your way to finding the beat!
 Read on to find out how a training manual on the rhythms of Africa, Bali and India can help performers of all types reach their musical dreams, enable listeners to get more out of music, and is now bringing these ancient rhythms into the grooves of the future with the release of an audio companion edition for digital audio workstations, sequencers, computers, tablets, smartphones, CD players and other gizmos!

 The tabla is a North Indian drum set comprised of two drums with goat-skin heads.
 For every sound on the drum there is a corresponding syllable.
 These syllables are known as bols.
 Each North Indian tala has a theka, a standard set of bols that identify the rhythmic cycle.
-The MIDI files of these thekas make excellent groove tracks for creating compositions or practicing.
+The MIDI files of these thekas are arranged for General MIDI conga and bongo, and make excellent groove tracks for creating compositions or practicing.
 The North Indian section of Ancient Rhythms – Future Grooves features a full explanation of the tabla bols complete with audio links to tabla samples of each bol, and files for VSTi instruments and GarageBand that remap the MIDI files to the included tabla samples.

 The Quotes"You can view this deceptively slim masterwork from a few different angles: as a friendly yet serious appetizer on three of the most sophisticated rhythm systems on earth; a chance to work on your rhythmic sight reading; a three-culture dip with matching mp3s for your ears; a gateway to exotic spices, complete with MIDI files, for your songwriting or drumming; or a fun way to organically digest complex time signatures.
 No matter how you slice it, this scholarly labor of love is packed with rich flavors for those patient enough to harvest them." – E.E.
 Bradman, Bass Player Magazine

 "You've heard Afro-Pop, sitar, gamelan and world music for years.
 But do you know what they are and how they work?
 Better yet, would you like to play those twisted cross-rhythms and melodies?
 In Ancient Traditions – Future Possibilities, Matthew Montfort, a founding member of the world music band Ancient Future, has put together the book for people who want to dig into world music with both hands.
-Wherever possible, Montfort has provided beat counts alongside the standard musical notation so even if you can't read music, you can still learn the rhythms." – Richard Kadrey, San Francisco Chronicle
+The first section of the book covers traditional music of West Africa, Bali and India with theories and exercises.
+Wherever possible, Montfort has provided beat counts alongside the standard musical notation so even if you can't read music, you can still learn the rhythms.
+The last section of the book mixes patterns from different cultures, demonstrating the powerful music these simple exercises can generate." – Richard Kadrey, San Francisco Chronicle

 "A hands-on exploration of Balinese, African, and Indian rhythms that should appeal to all musicians.
 One needn't play percussion instruments, or any instruments at all, for that matter, to use and benefit from the book." – Drums and Drumming